LivacoNew/CrabFetch/README.md

 The configuration file should be in `~/.config/CrabFetch/config.toml`.
 From there, refer to either the comments or the [wiki page](https://github.com/LivacoNew/CrabFetch/wiki/Configuration).

 ## Credits
-- [NeoFetch](https://github.com/dylanaraps/neofetch) for being an occasional source on where to find some info in Linux.
+- [FastFetch](https://github.com/fastfetch-cli/fastfetch) An occasional source on where to find info in Linux, as well as it's author being extremely helpful in the repository.
-- [FastFetch](https://github.com/fastfetch-cli/fastfetch) Also a source for system info, as well as the the author informing me of numerous issues I was unaware of.
+- [NeoFetch](https://github.com/dylanaraps/neofetch) Another occasional source on where to find info.

 ## FAQ